 The Texas Crime Victims' Compensation Fund helps innocent victims and their families when they have no other means for the financial cost of crime.
 The Fund is administered by the Crime Victims' Compensation Program of the Office of the Attorney General.
 The money in the Fund comes from people who break the law.

-- The crime must occur in Texas to a Texas resident or a United States residence, or
+- The crime must occur in Texas to a Texas resident or a United States resident, or

 - The crime must involve a Texas resident who becomes a victim in another state or country that does not have crime victims' compensation benefits for which the victim would be eligible.